ExFace/Core/Docs/Installation/IIS_with_SQL_Server.md

 ## php.ini Settings

 There are a few settings that need to be changed or added to the `php.ini` file in your `PHP` directory.
-Rename `php.ini-development` or `php.ini-production` to `php.ini` to start with.

-Use the following configuration in addition to the server-independent [recommendations](Recommended_PHP_settings.md).

 **IMPORTANT**: Recycle your application pool in the IIS Manager to activate changes in `php.ini`!

-1. Initial setup
+1. Rename `php.ini-development` or `php.ini-production` to `php.ini` to start with.
+2. Follow the [general recommendations](Recommended_PHP_settings.md) for PHP setup.
+3. Add IIS-specific options
 	- `extension_dir = ./ext` - this is important!
 If not set, you might not be able to load extensions!
 	- `cgi.force_redirect = 0`
 	- `cgi.fix_pathinfo = 1`
 	- `fastcgi.impersonate = 1`
 	- `extension = sodium`
 	- `sys_temp_dir = "C:\Program Files\PHP\tmp"` - If the path to your `tmp` folder is different change the path to the correct one!
-2. Add SQL Server Extension:
+4. Add SQL Server Extension:
 	- `extension = sqlsrv_74_nts`
-3. WinCache settings:
+5. Configure WinCache (only if WinCache is used!):
 	- `extension = wincache`
 	- `wincache.fcenabled = 1` (optional)
 	- `wincache.ocenabled = 1` (optional)
-4. OPCache settings:
+6. Check OPCache settings:
 	- `zend_extension = "C:\Program Files\PHP\bin\ext\php_opcache.dll"`
 	- `opcache.enable = 1` and other settings as described in the general [PHP recommendations](Recommended_PHP_settings.md)
-5. Recommended security-related settings
+7. Consider to add these recommended security-related settings
 	- `fastcgi.logging = 0` (for dev-environment `1`)
 	- `display_errors = Off` (for dev-environment `On`)
 	- `log_errors = On`